Essential oil shelf life from the time of distillation

-An important part of maintaining your essential oil collection is knowing the shelf life of each of your oils.
+An important part of maintaining your essential oil collection is knowing the shelf life of each of your essential oils.
 Whether it is months or years, every oil has a shelf life.
-As oils age, they go through a process called oxidization.
+As essential oils age, they go through a process called oxidization.
 Oxidization can cause skin irritation as well as sensitization.
-This process begins when the oil is distilled; therefore, shelf life is determined by distillation date (year and month) and not when it is purchased.
+This process begins when the oil is distilled; therefore, shelf life is determined by distillation date (year and month) and not when the oil is purchased.

-As an example, here are a few of our oils and their respective shelf life:
+As an example, here are a few of our essential oils and their respective shelf life: